uvoteam/puppet-ipmi/README.md

  * Intel RMM3 refuses to have several users with the same name.
  * **BUG** on Intel RMM, when you assign any number of spaces as a username, it freaks out and won't allow you to change user name anymore.
    So, such user slot is effectively lost (maybe it can be recovered by reflashing with factory reset, but I haven't tried it yet).
+ * **BUG** On Dell iDRAC 7 user id 16 cannot be enabled/disabled via ipmitool.
+ * **WARNING** On Dell iDRAC 7 creating administrative user from ipmitool does not give him access to web interface!
+ * **QUIRK** On Dell iDRAC 6 user 'enabled' property is equal to both link_auth and ipmi_msg set at the same time.
+   Since I could find no way to determine iDRAC version lest listing all mobos/firmware combinations, I have updated default 'ipmi_msg' value for all Dell boards to be true.

 Compatibility
 -------------